-As Honda lay on the floor her training told her that the aircraft was experiencing a rapid decompression.
-“There was a smoke-like vapour in all the debris flying around” Honda later explained.
-“Paper, fiberglass, asbestos.
+As Honda lay on the floor, her training told her that the aircraft was experiencing a rapid decompression.
+“There was a smoke-like vapour in all the debris flying around,” she later explained.
+“Paper, fibreglass, asbestos.
 It was kind of white.
 That’s why I say blizzard, although it wasn’t cold.”

 Honda could barely move against the wind.
 “The passengers were reaching out and holding me as I went by and grabbed their arms.
 The closer you came to the hole, the more intense the wind was.
 I didn’t know if I would have stayed in the aircraft if I let go, and I wasn’t about to find out”.

 The cabin itself had suffered extensive damage.
 Some of the oxygen masks had dropped but were not working.
-Two large ceiling panels had also come loose, landing on the heads of passengers which Honda managed to heave into the empty rows at the back off the plane.
+Two large ceiling panels had also come loose, landing on passengers’ heads, which Honda managed to heave into the empty rows at the back of the plane.

-Under the intense strain the floor had buckled, obscuring the view of the cockpit.
+Under the intense strain, the floor had buckled, obscuring the view of the cockpit.
 Indeed one passenger even asked if it was still there.
-Until that moment, Honda had been meticulously working through her emergency checklist, she hadn’t even thought about the pilots and now the terrifying prospect that they had been ejected in the explosion dawned on her.
+Until that moment, Honda had been meticulously working through her emergency checklist.
+She hadn’t even thought about the pilots.
+Now, the terrifying prospect that they had been ejected in the explosion dawned on her.

-“I guess that it is so ingrained that we takeoff and we land and our cockpit is there that I didn’t even think ‘Are they flying this?’
-I assumed they were there as we were making turns” she said.
-Crawling to the rear, Honda tried to call the pilots but the inter phone cables has been severed in the explosion.
-She went back in to the aisle and for reasons she does not understand asked a man if he knew how to fly.
+“I guess that it is so ingrained that we take off and we land, and our cockpit is there that I didn’t even think, ‘Are they flying this?’
+I assumed they were there as we were making turns,” she said.
+Crawling to the rear, Honda tried to call the pilots, but the interphone cables had been severed in the explosion.
+She went back into the aisle and asked a man if he knew how to fly for reasons she did not understand.

-In the flight deck Schornstheimer and Tompkins battled with the controls of the badly damaged jet and as they precariously descended towards Kahalui Airport (OGG), the number one engine failed due to the debris ingested following the decompression.
+In the flight deck, Schornstheimer and Tompkins battled with the controls of the badly damaged jet.
+As they precariously descended towards Kahalui Airport (OGG), the number one engine failed due to the debris ingested following the decompression.

 As the 737 descended lower, Honda crawled back up the aisle and lay next to the unconscious Sato-Tomita, “I grabbed her belt and her waist and held on to the metal retainer bars”.

 The scene on the ground was horrifying.
 Passengers seated near the hole were covered in blood after being battered and cut by flying debris.
-Honda recalled her anguish about an 84-year-old woman who sat so quietly in the front of the coach section when the flight had began and who was now fighting for her life with serious head injuries.
+Honda recalled her anguish about an 84-year-old woman who sat in the front when the flight began and was now fighting for her life with serious head injuries.

-The subsequent investigation revealed that the 19 year old Boeing 737 had accumulated 35,496 flight hours prior to the accident, those hours included over 89,680 flight cycles (takeoffs and landings), owing to its use on short flights.
-This amounted to more than twice the number of cycles it was designed for.
-Fatigue cracking around the rivets was also discovered.
-The aircraft was basically an accident waiting to happen.
+The subsequent investigation revealed that the 19-year-old Boeing 737 had accumulated 35,496 flight hours before the accident.
+Those hours included over 89,680 flight cycles (takeoffs and landings), owing to its use on short flights.
+This amounted to more than twice the number of cycles it was designed.
+Investigators also discovered fatigue cracking around the rivets.
+The aircraft was an accident waiting to happen.

-Michelle Honda, Jane Sato-Tomita and Amy Jones-Brown also went on to praise their passengers “A lot of attention has been focused on our efforts and the valiant efforts of the pilots, but we would also like to thank the passengers who helped keep us on the aircraft.”
+Michelle Honda, Jane Sato-Tomita and Amy Jones-Brown also praised their passengers.
+“A lot of attention has been focused on our efforts and the valiant efforts of the pilots, but we would also like to thank the passengers who helped keep us on the aircraft.”

 Michelle Honda is a true heroine.
-Despite her own injuries and fears she crawled along the aircraft floor checking on passengers, making sure they were strapped in, wearing life-jackets and comforting the injured.
-Then on the ground she led a successful evacuation and even visited her passengers at the hospital twice to check on their progress.
+Despite her injuries and fears, she crawled along the aircraft floor, checking on passengers, making sure they were strapped in, wearing life jackets and comforting the injured.
+Then on the ground, she led a successful evacuation and even visited her passengers at the hospital twice to check on their progress.
 Her heroic efforts helped ensure that no passenger lost their lives that day.

-She later reacted to her praise with deep humility, declining the label of ‘hero’ and saying she was just ‘doing her job’ and this is why Michelle Honda, Clarabelle ‘CB’ Lansing, Jane Sato-Tomita, Amy Jones Brown, Captain Robert Schornsteiner and First Officer Madeline “Mimi” Tompkins join our ‘Angels Of The Sky’.
+She later reacted to her praise with profound humility, declining the label of ‘hero’ and saying she was just ‘doing her job.’
+This is why Michelle Honda, Clarabelle ‘CB’ Lansing, Jane Sato-Tomita, Amy Jones Brown, Captain Robert Schornsteiner and First Officer Madeline “Mimi” Tompkins join our ‘Angels Of The Sky’.

 © confessionsofatrolleydolly.com by Dan Air